dailybruin/the-stack/_posts/2016-12-19-course-catalog.md

 Pick and compare any two subjects.

 (Which two?
-Your old major and your current major; what you and your significant other study; double majors ...)
+Your old major and your current major, what you and your significant other study, double majors, etc.)

 <div class='ui grid centered'>
   <div class='row'>